 Tips and Recommendations for Washing Fruits and Vegetables

-Although we usually peel fruits and vegetables before eating them, they should always be washed afterwards to prevent any bacteria contained in the peel from contaminating the pulp.
+Although we usually peel fruits and vegetables before eating them, they should always be washed afterwards to prevent any bacteria contained in the peel from contaminating the products.

-Eating fruits and vegetables is critical to keeping us healthy because these foods provide a lot of nutrients that help our bodies perform essential functions, in addition to contributing to a healthy immune system that improves our resistance to disease.
+Eating fruits and vegetables is critical to keeping us healthy because these foods provide a lot of nutrients that help our bodies perform essential functions.
+In addition, they contribute to a healthy immune system that improves our resistance to disease.

 Methods for washing and disinfecting fruits and vegetables

-- Natural soaps are also good disinfectants, but use them in small amounts and always rinse well after use to remove any residue that could alter the flavor.
+Natural soaps are also good disinfectants.
+However, most importantly, use them in small amounts and always rinse well after use to remove any residue that could alter the flavor.

-- You can also mix water with 5 drops of tea tree oil and soak fruits and vegetables in this for a few minutes to disinfect them.
-Dry them thoroughly afterwards.
+You can also mix water with 5 drops of tea tree oil and soak fruits and vegetables in this for a few minutes to disinfect them.
+Dry them thoroughly afterward.

 Recommendations to keep in mind

-- When cleaning vegetables like lettuce or cabbage you should discard the outermost leaves.
-This is where most of the bacteria reside, and then you should wash each leaf to eliminate any presence of insect waste or chemicals.
+When cleaning vegetables like lettuce or cabbage, you should discard the outermost leaves.
+This is where most of the bacteria reside.
+Then, you should wash each leaf to eliminate any presence of insect waste or chemicals.